Operations, Safety & Security

 Gulf Shores City Schools annually updates our emergency response procedures.
 These procedures provide our faculty, staff, and administrators specific instructions to respond to various events, including severe weather, natural disasters, or other crises that might occur in and around our schools.
 We frequently conduct emergency response drills to practice and improve the effectiveness of our response to various situations.

 School Resource Officers are employed in all Gulf Shores City Schools.
-The school system maintains communication at all times with law enforcement, fire and medical emergency responders, city leaders and other individuals who are always ready to respond when a school needs support.
+The school system always maintains communication at all times with law enforcement, fire and medical emergency responders, city leaders and other individuals who are always ready to respond when a school needs support.
 During any crisis, natural disaster, or severe weather situation, we will provide information to parents as quickly as possible after the situation is contained.

 HOW WE PREPARE